Phone & WhatsApp

 Architecture of Chogha Zanbil

-The Choqa Zanbil complex is comprised of several monumental structures, including a ziggurat (a stepped pyramid), a temple, and a series of concentric walls.
+The chogha zanbil architecture is comprised of several monumental structures, including a ziggurat (a stepped pyramid), a temple, and a series of concentric walls.
 The ziggurat is the centerpiece of the complex, standing 25 meters tall and featuring five levels.
 The temple is located at the top of the ziggurat and was used for religious rituals and ceremonies.

 The outer walls of the complex are made of mud brick and feature decorative designs and engravings, including images of Elamite gods and animals.
 The inner walls are made of baked bricks and are designed to be earthquake-resistant.